-This policy sets out the revised eligibility criteria that Gavi uses to determine which countries can apply for support at a specific point in time.
+This policy sets out the revised eligibility criteria that Gavi uses since 2011 to determine which countries can apply for support at a specific point in time.
 The policy further outlines the programme filters which determine the requirements for accessing support for certain vaccines.

 When is the policy applied and how does it work?

 The eligibility policy is applied continuously to list countries that can apply for new Gavi support in any particular application round.

 Gavi updates the eligibility threshold annually to take into account inflation adjustments, the latest World Bank GNI per capita figures and DTP3 coverage data released by the World Health Organization (WHO).